Ulmus × diversifolia: Description

 Ulmus × diversifolia was described as an upright tree less than 20 m high with spreading branches and rather slender wiry branchlets.
 Gerald Wilkinson described its supposed distinguishing feature — about ten per cent of leaves on short symmetrical shoots — as "rather subtle".
-Melville included a drawing of the leaves in his 1946 paper, 'The British Elms', in The New Naturalist.
+Melville included a drawing of the leaves in his 1946 paper, 'The British Elms', in The New Naturalist, and placed specimens in the Kew Herbarium.

 Pests and diseases

 East Anglian hybrid elms, including those Melville's considered U. × diversifolia, are susceptible to Dutch elm disease, but as they produce abundant root-suckers immature specimens probably survive in their areas of origin.

 Cultivation

 A rooted sucker was taken from a tree from the Hatfield to Hertford road and transferred to the arboretum nursery at Kew.
 Specimens held by the Royal Botanic Gardens at Wakehurst Place were listed as U. coritana × U. plotii × U. glabra and U. glabra × U. coritana × U. plotii.

 Notable trees

 Melville's type tree (ref 36.265) was situated on the south side of the Hatfield to Hertford road about three miles east of Hatfield.